dnth/dnth.github.io/content/portfolio/supercharging_yolov5_180_fps_cpu/index.md

 That wasn't something you anticipated.
 You tried to convince them that GPUs are *"the way forward"* and it's *"the best way"* to run your model in real-time.

-You scanned the room and begin to notice the stiff looks on their faces 👇
+You scanned the room and begin to notice the looks on their faces every time you said the word *GPU* and *CPU*.

 {{< figure_resizing src="meme.jpg">}}